 a,b In column, different letters (a,b) are significantly different at 5% level

 Figure 1.
-Mean of RBC (x106/µl) of sexually mature female mallard duck at stage I and III after treatment with cadmium (CdCl2) and organochlorine pesticide (β-BHC) in feed
+Mean of RBC (x106/µl) of sexually mature female mallard duck at stage I and III after treatment with cadmium (CdCl2) and organochlorine pesticide (β-BHC) in feed.